Alhadis/Stupid-Post-Tricks/README.md

 ### [`lists.ps`](lists.ps)
-Despite being a stack-based language, PostScript has surprisingly limited functions for manipulating arrays and lists.<a name="ref-2" href="#fn-2"><sup>[2]</sup></a> Those I deem missing will eventually find their way into this file.
+Despite being a stack-based language, PostScript has surprisingly limited functions for manipulating arrays and lists.<sup class="footnote-ref"><a href="#fn-2" id="fnref-2" data-footnote-ref>2</a></sup> Those I deem missing will eventually find their way into this file.

 ##### Array manipulation